All of the major characters in Moribund. Read the Moribund primer for a greater idea of what their stories are like.

 No, you don’t have to dance around it.
 It’s a weird name.
 When I first came to Mercasor, I didn’t know a lick of Ser-form Satik.
 Tried to explain to them that I was Basedti, that I was a prisoner of the Stormwall.
 Turns out the word for ‘prisoner’ is the same in every form of Satik.
 It stuck.

 Prisoner is a warm man, and a storyteller in his heart of hearts.
 But growing up behind the Stormwall has taken many things from him– his father, his mother’s heart, friends and family armed to the teeth with steel that he forged, but which failed to protect them from the hellish ash tundra.
-Even though he is the first Basedti refugee to escape the terrestrial maelstrom, there is a soft and tender grief that ghosts the man in all of his affairs.
+Even though it's been nearly 20 years since he became the first Basedti refugee to escape the terrestrial maelstrom, there is a soft and tender grief that ghosts the man in all of his affairs.

 Asheond-sul Anu (Ashe) ◆ He/him ◆ White Ghost